ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 Severely malnourished persons with medical complications and/or anorexia are treated in an inpatient stabilization center (SC) where they receive standard World Health Organization (WHO)- recommended initial care until they have enough appetite and are well enough to continue with outpatient care.
 Approximately 10-15% of children in CMAM programmes require inpatient care at the stabilisation centers and the average length-of-stay at an SC is 14 days before they are transferred out to an OTP.
 [Scott_2020]_ [Tekeste_2012]_

-:underline:`2.
-Classify SAM without medical complications`
+:underline:`Classify SAM without medical complications`

 * Bilateral pitting oedema + or ++ OR
 * WHZ <-3 z-scores AND